 Using renewable electricity to produce and store renewable hydrogen can contribute to the decarbonisation of the gas in our networks alongside the shift to renewable electricity.

 How?
 The majority of renewable electricity being produced today comes from variable sources such as wind and solar power.
-At times there is more renewable energy produced than the electricity network otherwise needs, which presents an opportunity for new and flexible ways of using electricity, like using it to produce renewable hydrogen gas from water using electrolysis.
+At times there is more renewable energy produced than the electricity network needs, which presents an opportunity for new and flexible ways of using electricity, like using it to produce renewable hydrogen gas from water using electrolysis.

-Having access to a diverse range of energy sources (gas, wind, solar, electricity) also ensures that if one system goes down we have many options to keep vital services operational, something our customers tell us they already value and enjoy today.
+Having access to a diverse range of energy sources (gas, wind, solar, electricity) also ensures that if one system goes down, we have many options to keep vital services operational, something our customers tell us they already value and enjoy today.

 Giving people a choice

-To the two thirds of Australian households* that continue to favour gas as their energy of choice, and enjoy reliable heating, hot water, cooking and more, we hear you.
+To the two thirds of Australian households* that continue to favour gas as their energy of choice, and enjoy reliable heating, hot water, cooking and more: we hear you.

 We also don’t want your choice and ability to enjoy the benefits of gas to be reduced.
 We firmly believe people should be able to make their own decisions on their energy sources.